chiral-carbon/ImageCaptioning/README.md

 **BLEU-4:    9.4241%**

-This is the first implementation and I will keep optimizing it.
+This is the first implementation and will be optimized further.